hms-dbmi/IRCT/IRCT-API/README.md

 ## Version Information

+### 1.4
+This release provides support for the IRCT to run joins on two or more results from different resources.

 ### 1.3.2
 Updated the Result field to include information about what part of the execution process created this result (i.e. EXECUTION/ACTION)